Megalopolis, Greece

-Today Megalopoli has several schools, shops, churches, hotels and other services.
-The population of Megalopoli in 2011 was 5,779 residents.
+Today, Megalopoli has several schools, shops, churches, hotels and other services.
+The population of Megalopoli in 2021 was 5,344 residents.

 Geography

 Megalopoli is situated in a wide valley, surrounded by mountains: the Taygetus to the south, the Mainalo to the north, the Tsemperou to the southeast and the Lykaion to the west.
 Its elevation is 430 m above sea level.
 The river Alfeios flows through this valley, coming from the east and flowing to the north, passing south and west of the town.
 Its tributary Elissonas passes north of the town.
 The large lignite deposits around Megalopoli are being exploited by open-pit mining.
 The Megalopoli Power Plant, 3 km northwest of the town centre, has produced electricity from this lignite since 1969.

-The A7 motorway connects Megalopoli with Kalamata and Tripoli, replacing the Greek National Road 7.
-The Greek National Road 7 connects Megalopoli with Pyrgos via Karytaina and Andritsaina.
-The railway from Corinth to Kalamata passes 4 km south of the town.
-Megalopoli is 24 km southwest of Tripoli, 41 km north of Kalamata, 45 km northwest of Sparti and 68 km southeast of Pyrgos.